StellarSand/privacy-settings/Privacy Settings/Brave-Mobile.md

 - Standard Tab: `DuckDuckGo` or any other privacy respecting search engine like `Brave`, `Startpage` etc.
 - Private Tab: `DuckDuckGo` or any other privacy respecting search engine like `Brave`, `Startpage` etc.
 - Show search suggestions: Off
-- Show top sites suggestions: Off
+- Show top suggestions: Off
+- Web Discovery Project: Off